wix-incubator/redux-testkit/README.md

 * *Unit tests* for [action handlers (thunks)](https://github.com/gaearon/redux-thunk) - test recipe [here](#recipe---unit-testing-thunks)
 * *Integration tests* for the entire [store](http://redux.js.org/docs/basics/Store.html) - test recipe [here](#recipe---integration-tests-for-the-entire-store)

+This library mostly provides syntactic sugar and makes testing Redux fun with less boilerplate.
+You can naturally test all Redux constructs without this library, but you will miss out on features like automatic immutability checks.

 <br>

 ## Installation